• Menu

 Why Do Some Couples Choose To Keep Their Finances Separate?

-According to many financial experts, the ideal method to manage your money and other assets in a marriage is to keep separate bank accounts, or to use the “yours, mine, and ours” arrangement.
+According to many financial experienceds, the ideal method to manage your money and other assets in a marriage is to keep separate bank accounts, or to use the “yours, mine, and ours” arrangement.
 As a result, there is an upward trend – especially in younger generations – of couples choosing to keep their bank accounts separate throughout their entire marriage, which never fails to complicate the process of getting divorced.

 Unfortunately, this is the reality of our featured question during this episode of Love Court on the Alice 96.5 Morning Show, and, as Jessica mentioned in this episode, this is not uncommon.
 A lot of people have been choosing to keep their finances separate, especially in the last decade or so.